-Investing in our common stock involves a high degree of risk.
-In addition to the other information in this prospectus, you should carefully consider the risks described below before purchasing our common stock.
+Investing in our securities involves a high degree of risk.
+In addition to the other information in this prospectus, you should carefully consider the risks described below before purchasing our securities.
 If any of the following risks actually occur, our business could be materially harmed, and our financial condition and results of operations could be materially and adversely affected.
-As a result, the trading price of our common stock could decline, and you might lose all or part of your investment.
+As a result, the trading price of our securities could decline, and you might lose all or part of your investment.